Weight distribution of cosets of small codes with good dual properties

 It follows from the Extended dual BCH code example that polynomial-size codes may have a coset whose weight distribution is bounded away from the binomial distribution in the $L_1$-norm by a constant error floor, even if the code has a large dual bilateral distance.
 We believe that this error floor is not due to the weakness of the ``large dual bilateral distance'' requirement, but it is simply due to the small-size and the linearity of the code.

 \begin{conjecture} For each constant $t>0$, there is a constant $\e>0$ such that, for $n$ large enough, for each $\F_2$-linear code $Q\subset \F_2^n$ of size at most $n^t$, there exists a coset $u+Q$ of $Q$ for some $u \in \F_2^n$ such that $\| \overline{\mu_{Q+u}} - \bind_n\|_1 \geq \e$. \end{conjecture} That is, polynomial-size linear codes do not behave like arbitrary random subsets of $\{0,1\}^n$ of the same size.
 We leave the question of proving or disproving the conjecture open.
-A stronger conjecture is the following. \begin{conjecture} Let $Q\subset \F_2^n$ be an $\F_2$-linear code of size $n^t$, where $t = \Theta(1)$.
-Then the covering radius of $Q$ is at least $n/2 - O(\sqrt{n})$.
-That is, for each constant $t>0$, there exists a constant $c>0$ such that, for $n$ large enough, for each $\F_2$-linear code $Q\subset \F_2^n$ of of size at most $n^t$, there exists $u\in \F_2^n$ such that the distance between $u$ and each codeword of $Q$ is at least $n/2 - \sqrt{cn}$. \end{conjecture} The fact that this a stronger conjecture follows from computations similar to those in the proof of Lemma \ref{lembchdd}.
-Note that the covering radius of random polynomial-size subset of $\{0,1\}^n$ is $n/2-\Theta(\sqrt{n\log{n}})$.